-The two-port 10-Gb/s optical or active Twinax I/O module comes with two optical ports, one power/fault LED, and a link and activity LED for each port (Figure 53).
-The optical ports on this I/O module can interface at speeds of 10-Gb/s networks.
-The two-port 10-Gb/s optical I/O module uses the SFP+ transceiver module.
-For part number label location, see the VNX7500 Parts Location Guide.
+The two-port 10-Gb/s optical or active Twinax19 I/O module comes with two optical ports, one power/fault LED, and a link and activity LED for each port (Figure 53).
+The optical ports on this I/O module can interface at speeds of 10 Gb/s.
+The two-port 10-Gb/s optical I/O module uses the SFP+ transceiver module, hence the required SFP+ transceiver module uses a different part number (for part number label location, see the VWX5700 Parts Location Guide).